aamerus/aamerus/README.md

-hi hi !! 🌻🪵
+hi hi !! 🤍

-i'm sunday (pronounced the same as the day) !! i use he/him prns, and i love hetalia (obviously)
+i'm sunday or erika !!
+i use he/him prns, and i love hetalia very much.! (obviously)

-i also like splatoon but im SO hyperfixated on hetalia rn it isnt even funny anyways, i am a massive rusame fan (wow who saw this one coming) and i am a fudanshi
+i also like splatoon but im SO hyperfixated on hetalia rn it isnt even funny anyways, i am a massive rusame and liechtenstein fan (wow who saw this one coming) and i am a fudanshi

 also i have autism, ADD, extreme social anxiety and dyslexia so pls be patient w/ me!!